Fucus vesiculosus: Distribution

-Fucus vesiculosus is a common large alga on the shores of the British Isles.
+Fucus vesiculosus is a common large brown alga on the shores of the British Isles.
 It has been recorded from the Atlantic shores of Europe, Northern Russia, the Baltic Sea, Greenland, Azores, Canary Islands, Morocco and Madeira.
 It is also found on the Atlantic coast of North America from Ellesmere Island, Hudson Bay to North Carolina.

 Ecology

 The species is especially common on sheltered shores from the middle littoral to lower intertidal levels.
 It is rare on exposed shores, where any specimens may be short, stunted and without the air vesicles.
 F. vesiculosus supports few colonial organisms but provides a canopy and shelter for the tube worm Spirorbis spirorbis, herbivorous isopods such as Idotea and surface-grazing snails such as Littorina obtusata.
-Phlorotannins in Fucus vesiculosus act as chemical defenses against the marine herbivorous snail Littorina littorea., while galactolipids act as herbivore deterrents against the sea urchin Arbacia punctulata.
+Phlorotannins in Fucus vesiculosus act as chemical defenses against the marine herbivorous snail Littorina littorea, while galactolipids act as herbivore deterrents against the sea urchin Arbacia punctulata.
 Methyl jasmonate may induce the phlorotannins production.
 Fucophlorethol A is a type of phlorotannin found in F. vesiculosus.